CEsarABC/Wproject/README.md

 # Acknowledgements

 thanks to the code institute for giving me the opportunity to learn.

+thanks to my tutor Victor Miclovichfor the support and the guide

 the code it's been writen taking examples from different internet tutorials and using mostly as guide the code academy exercises for my development.